 The lantern comes with two spare mantles; these are traditional tie-on ones.
 When you buy more it’s a good idea to get Coleman’s Insta-Clip type; these attach with a metal clip and are much easier to fit.
 Mantles are delicate, but if you light the lantern carefully they should last for several weeks of daily use.

-Verdict: Overall this is an extremely effective and high quality lantern that’s also very cheap to run.
-The performance and reliability of a good pressure lantern is very hard to beat, and this Coleman is excellent.
-You can check out this listing to save about 30%.
+Verdict: Overall this is an extremely effective and high-quality lantern that’s also very cheap to run.
+The performance and reliability of a good pressure lantern are very hard to beat, and this Coleman is excellent.

 Blue Campingaz canisters are a familiar sight around most campsites – their cheap and effective stoves are a perennially popular choice.
 Campingaz lanterns are also excellent though, and if you’re looking for an affordable option they’re among your best choices.